bradenaw/juniper/README.md

 # Juniper

 Juniper is a library of extensions to the Go standard library.
+It is **very much experimental** and nothing is guaranteed, use at your own risk.

 For example: